Book

 Big Bear Ghosts & Ghoulish History

-It only makes sense that a few souls who called this valley home would still be lingering centuries on reminding us of the history that surrounds us.
+It only makes sense that souls who once called this valley home would still be lingering centuries on, reminding us of the history that surrounds us.

-The local surf n' turf house, Captain’s Anchorage, was originally named the Sportsman’s Tavern.
-Owned by Andy Devine, a man named George served as the accountant.
+Local surf n' turf house, Captain’s Anchorage, was originally named the Sportsman’s Tavern and was owned by Andy Devine.
+A man called George served as the tavern's accountant.
 One day, George mysteriously died and the cause - or culprit - was never determined.
-Local lore suggests he was suspected of embezzling a pocketful of cash before his untimely demise.
-To this day it is believed that George haunts the Captain's Anchorage, wandering in limbo between this world and the next.
+Local lore suggests he was suspected of embezzling cash before his untimely demise.
+To this day, it is believed that George haunts the Captain's Anchorage restaurant, wandering in limbo between this world and the next.
 Employees - former and current - claim they have heard George rattling pots and pans and stomping around upstairs.
-While he is a friendly ghost, his habit of hiding silverware and glasses gets aggravating at times!
+While he is a friendly ghost, his habit of hiding silverware and glasses can be aggravating at times!

 Patio seating at Captain's Anchorage is lit in the evening with beautiful accent lighting.